Legal Aid of Arkansas receives financial support from over two dozen sources.

 We receive funding from the State of Arkansas through the Administration of Justice Fund by way of the Public Legal Aid Fund (A.C.A.
 19-6-503).
 This money comes from Circuit Court Filing Fees.

 Funds received from the Arkansas Access to Justice Foundation come from a variety of sources, including Interest on Lawyers Trust Accounts, donations, Cy Pres, and national mortgage servicing settlements.

 We receive Victims of Crime Act (VOCA) funds, administered by the Arkansas Department of Finance and Administration, Office of Intergovernmental Services, to represent domestic violence survivors at Order of Protection hearings.

 Our Low-Income Taxpayer Clinic grant comes from the Internal Revenue Service and is primarily used to represent low-income taxpayers in disputes with the IRS.

 Title III-B funding is received from East Arkansas Area Agency on Aging, White River Area Agency on Aging, and Area Agency on Aging of Northwest Arkansas to provide legal assistance to older persons with civil legal needs.

 Funds are received from six United Way organizations in our services area, the United Way of Greater Blytheville, United Way of Boone County, United Way of the Mid-South, United Way of North Central Arkansas, United Way of Northeast Arkansas, and United Way of Northwest Arkansas.
 Funds are allocated for a variety of vital services, including representing victims of domestic violence, crossing communications barriers, assuring access to employment opportunities, and general support.

-Funding is received from various Medical-Legal Partnership partners, including Arkansas Children’s Hospital, Mid-Delta Health Systems, and CHI St. Vincent.
+Funding is received from various Medical-Legal Partnership partners, including Arkansas Children’s Hospital, and Mid-Delta Health Systems.